 Provides an overview of descriptive and inferential statistics with applications to business and other areas of study.
 Topics include summarizing data, elements of probability, discrete and continuous distributions, sampling, linear regression, confidence intervals, hypothesis testing.
 MATH-227 serves as the required statistics course for business majors, and may also be taken by other students who need or are interested in an introductory statistics course.
 Credit may not be given for both MATH 227 and MATH 262.
-Prerequisite: MATH-104 or Math Placement Level 1, 2 or 3.
+Prerequisite: a grade of C- or better in MATH-104 or Math Placement Level 1, 2 or 3.

-MATH 231: Basic Math
+MATH 231: Basic Math Theory/Applications I

-Theory/Applications I